• Skip to primary navigation

 • Preheat the oven to 400 degrees F and prepare a baking sheet with parchment.

-• In a large bowl, whisk together the flour, sugar, baking powder, and salt.
+• In a large mixing bowl, whisk together the flour, sugar, baking powder, and salt.

 • Add the mini chocolate chips to the mixture and mix until combined.

-• With your hands to gently knead the mixture together until all the dry ingredients are absorbed into the dough and it can be gathered into a moist, shaggy ball.
+• With your hands gently knead the mixture together until all the dry ingredients are absorbed into the dough and it can be gathered into a moist, shaggy ball.

 Do not over knead.

-• On a floured surface, pat the dough into an 8" circle and using a 3" round cutter, cut dough into rounds.
+• On a lightly floured surface, pat the dough into an 8" circle and using a 3" round cutter, cut the dough into rounds.
 Place each round on a parchment-lined baking sheet.
 Brush the dough with the egg whites mixed with 1 tsp. of water.

 • Alternately, turn the dough onto the parchment-lined baking sheet and pat down to make the dough 1" thick and about 6-8" diameter.
 You want a thick scone.